pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

     vfoFreq = band[currentBand].minFreq;
     currentStep = band[currentBand].starStepIndex;

-    // Call callback function if exist something to do for the specific for the band if (band[currentBand].f != NULL)
+    // Call callback function if exist something to do for the specific  band if (band[currentBand].f != NULL)
       (band[currentBand].f)();